In spite of IonQ Inc.'s (NYSE:IONQ) recent upswing, most analysts remain bearish. - The Dwinnex

 Earnings Estimates

-There are 4 different market analysts currently analyzing its stock.
+As of right now, 4 analysts gave their recommendation on the stock of the company.
 The consensus estimate for the next quarter is $-0.11, with high estimates of $-0.08 and low estimates of $-0.13.

 Analysts are recommending an EPS of between $-0.27 and $-0.41 for the fiscal current year, implying an average EPS of $-0.36.
 EPS for the following year is $-0.54, with 4 analysts recommending between $-0.41 and $-0.67.